Manufacturer Review: Streamlight

 Quick Summary

-Streamlight weapon lights like the TLR-1 are renowned for their exceptional durability, proven through extensive real-world use and testing.
-Instructor Kaya highlights their reliability even after tens of thousands of rounds and submersion.
-Understanding lumens (total output) and candela (beam focus) is key to selecting the right light for applications like home defense or tactical scenarios.
+Streamlight weapon lights, like the TLR-1, are renowned for their exceptional durability, with some units lasting over 15 years and surviving tens of thousands of rounds and water submersion.
+Understanding lumens (total brightness) versus candela (beam focus) is key to selecting the right light for your needs, with models like the TLR-7 series optimized for home defense due to their balanced output that minimizes indoor back-glare.

 Chapters